alainmuls/analysegnss/README.md

 ## Description

-The repository contains Python scripts and Python classes for analyzing GNSS data.
-The repository is organized as follows:
+The repository contains Python scripts and Python classes for analyzing and visualizing GNSS data.
+The repository contains directories for each of the following data sources:
 - `sbf`: contains the classes for reading and parsing SBF files
 - `rinex`: contains the classes for reading and parsing RINEX observation and navigation files
 - `rtkpos`: contains the classes for reading and parsing the position and status files obtained by RTKLib processing
-- `glab`: contains the classes for reading and parsing GLAB files (*not yet implemented*)
+- `glabng`: contains the classes for reading and parsing gLAB v6.0 (or gLABng) files
+- `gnss`: contains specific GNSS related functions
+- `plots`: contains functions for plotting GNSS data
+- `utils`: contains utility functions
 - `scripts`: contains `bash`scripts

-Each of these directories contain  Python classes for reading and parsing the data.
-The classes are designed to be used in a way that is reusable.
+Each of these directories contain Python classes or functions for reading, parsing, plotting or perform analysis of GNSS data.
+These classes and scripts are designed to be used in a reusable way.

-Next to these directories there is a `utils` directory which contains utility functions that can be used by Python scripts or the classes.
-The `gnss` directory contains at present the `geoid` directory which is used to calculate the geoid undulation $N$, so that orthometric height $H$ can be calculated from the ellipsoid height $h$.
-The `plot` directory contains functions for plotting GNSS data.
+## Classes

 The repository contains the following classes:
 - `sbf/sbf_class`: class for reading and parsing SBF files